nagasudhirpulla/taming_python/blog/skills/keycloak_dev_setup.md

 - Client Scopes can be managed by clicking the “Client Scopes” section of the left navigation bar

 ## Conclusion
-* We have setup a Keycloak server
+* We have setup a Keycloak server very easily for development and testing purposes
+* However the above setup should not directly used in production
+*

 ## References
 - Keycloak installation on bare metal - [https://www.keycloak.org/getting-started/getting-started-zip](https://www.keycloak.org/getting-started/getting-started-zip)